BY APPOINTMENT ONLY

 Today’s sport of ultrarunning involves any distance longer than the marathon distance of 26.2 miles.
 My first step into trail running started back in 2004, with my first 50K ultramarathon in 2006.
-Since then I have gone on to complete over 70 races including 19 50K’s, 10 50-milers, 3 100K’s, and 2 100-milers, and counting.
-It’s been a wonderful opportunity to explore the great outdoors; and for someone who endured over a decade of chronic pain it became a fascinating look into the complexities and sheer endurance of the body during ultra distance events.
+Since then I have gone on to complete over 70 races including 19 50K’s, 11 50-milers, 3 100K’s, and 2 100-milers, and counting.
+It’s been a wonderful opportunity to explore the great outdoors; and for someone who endured over a decade of chronic pain it became a fascinating look into the complexities and endurance abilities of the body during ultra distance events.
 I take full advantage of my knowledge of Chinese Medicine to make sure I am as healthy as possible during training, racing, and recovery.
 My personal history and experience with chronic pain, injury, prevention, recovery, and the collective knowledge of the patients I have treated over the years, is what I bring to the table when I see you as my patient.

 MY ACUPUNCTURE EDUCATION

 is outlined here.
 Upon graduating from an accredited University with over 3,000 hours of study, all acupuncturists are required to pass the California State Board Exam before practicing in the State of California.
 I also have a Certification in Sports Medicine from my alma mater, and advanced training in Tuina, the muscle and bone setting massage style of Chinese Medicine.
 I continually take education courses, participate in discussions, and stay aware of updates within my field.
 I love adding more tools to my belt when and where I see the opportunity.
 Because of what I do recreationally, who I see on my table, and the community that I am surrounded by, I am continually able to experiment and seek better ways to treat pain.